Package 'ANCOMBC'

 data

 a list of the input data.
-The data parameter should be a list containing input data objects, which can be either phyloseq or TreeSummarizedExperiment objects.
-Each object within the list consists of a feature table (microbial count table), a sample metadata table, a taxonomy table (optional), and a phylogenetic tree (optional).
-Ensure that the row names of the metadata table match the sample names in the feature table, and the row names of the taxonomy table match the taxon (feature) names in the feature table.
+The data parameter should be either a matrix, data.frame, phyloseq or a TreeSummarizedExperiment object.
+Both phyloseq and TreeSummarizedExperiment objects consist of a feature table (microbial count table), a sample metadata table, a taxonomy table (optional), and a phylogenetic tree (optional).
+If a matrix or data.frame is provided, ensure that the row names of the metadata match the sample names (column names if taxa_are_rows is TRUE, and row names otherwise) in data. if a phyloseq or a TreeSummarizedExperiment is used, this standard has already been enforced.
 For detailed information, refer to ?phyloseq::phyloseq or ?TreeSummarizedExperiment::TreeSummarizedExperiment.
 It is recommended to use low taxonomic levels, such as OTU or species level, as the estimation of sampling fractions requires a large number of taxa.
-If working with multiple ecosystems, such as gut and tongue, stack the data by specifying the list of input data as data = list(gut = tse1, tongue = tse2).
+If working with multiple ecosystems, such as gut and tongue, stack the data by specifying the list of input data as data = list(gut = pseq1, tongue = pseq2).

 assay.type